d-michail/python-jgrapht/docs/api/introduction.rst

 A special version of the integer graph which is also supported is the *sparse* graph.
 The sparse graph is a static variant which can only be bulk-loaded from a list of edges.
-Its benefits is that it is condiderably faster and less memory hungry, at the expense of not beeing modifiable.
+Its benefits is that it is condiderably faster and less memory hungry, at the expense of not being modifiable.
 It is best suited for less dynamic workloads where the user creates a graph once and executes complex algorithms on it.

-graph
-"""""
+any-hashable graphs
+"""""""""""""""""""

-The *graph* is a graph implementation which allows the use of any Python hashable as vertices or edges.
+The *any-hashable graph* is a graph implementation which allows the use of any Python hashable as vertices or edges.
 Additionally, it provides support for maintaining the attributes/properties dictionaries inside the graph.
-During creation the user can provide a factory function which the graph can use whenever it needs to create new vertices or edges.
+During creation the user can provide a vertex and edge factory function (called vertex supplier and edge supplier) which the graph can use whenever it needs to create new vertices or edges.
 If not explicitly provided, the implementation uses object instances for all automatically created vertices and edges.
 Importers and exporters automatically support graphs, by importing/exporting their associated attributes.

 .. note::
-   Graphs are implemented by wrapping the integer graph which means that they incur a performance penalty compared to the integer graph.
+   Any-hashable graphs are implemented by wrapping the integer graph which means that they incur a performance penalty compared to the integer graph.